How to invest in the cannabis industry

 - Position trading involves holding a position over a longer period of time, be it weeks, months or even years, to profit from large shifts in price

 Your decision about your trading style will depend on how much time you want to spend monitoring the markets and what your timeline is.
-Your timeline should cover what your entry and exit points for your positions would be, for example ‘if the marijuana stock falls below X, I will buy, and if it rises above Y, I would sell.’
+Your timeline should cover what your entry and exit points for your positions would be, for example ‘if the cannabis stock falls below X, I will buy, and if it rises above Y, I would sell.’

 Open and monitor your position